alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 > and the services and tools available for measuring impact.
 > After discussing some of the current issues and challenges,
 > it provides some tips on increasing the impact of your own data.
-> This guide should interest researchers and principal investigators working on data-led research
+> This guide should interest researchers and principal investigators working on data-led research,
-> and administrators working with research quality assessment submissions.
+> and librarians and administrators working with research quality assessment submissions.

 Why measure the impact of research data?
 ========================================